-Unfortunately, battery-powered laptops, tablets, and cell phones contain only low power (for OSHA safety and long battery life) WiFi transmitters that are reliably useful only out to about 50 feet or so from a hotspot or access point.
-For best speed and reliability, we recommend using a small WiFi router such as either the GL-AR150 (2GHz only) or the GL-AR750S-Ext (both 2 and 5GHZ) inside your RV to isolate and boost the signal to and from all of your WiFi devices.
+Unfortunately, battery-powered laptops, tablets, and cell phones contain only low power (for OSHA safety and long battery life) WiFi transmitters that are reliably useful only out to about 50 feet or so from a hotspot, access point, or tower.
+For best speed and reliability with our outdoor towers, we recommend using a small low-cost WiFi router, such as either the GL-AR150 (2GHz only) or the GL-AR750S-Ext (both 2 and 5GHZ) inside your RV to isolate and boost the signal to and from all of your WiFi devices.
 The WiFi Committee has a small supply of these at cost and can assist in the setup.
 “Range Extenders” such as available at WalMart are not intended for use with outdoor APs such as we have.

 Our system is controlled by an Internet gateway that attempts to equitably distribute the available bandwidth as well as block Internet activities that would incur liability on the part of the park, such as the illegal downloading of movies.
 Due to the excessive bandwidth required by streaming HD video, the gateway limits video streams to SD speeds to avoid slowing down others who are web-browsing or using email.
 If you wish to use streaming HD video, you should obtain your own DSL line on your lot from Southwest Texas Communications (830-683-2111).
 A single smart TV or streaming video service will need at least a 10 Mbps ($59.99/mo + taxes) connection; multiple users will need a larger plan.
 The line can be suspended while you are gone, and reconnected for $12.